CheraghiMilad/bypass-Neo23x0-auditd-config/pread-pwrite-systemcall/README.md

+## Bypassing the Neo23x0 (Florian Roth) auditd Configuration Using the pread and pwrite systemcalls.

-## I use the pread and pwrite systemcalls to read and write without any evidens
+I use the pread and pwrite systemcalls to read and write without any evidens

 This C code is designed to demonstrate reading and writing to a sensitive file, specifically the SSH private key file (~/.ssh/id_rsa), using the system calls pread and pwrite.